 Compared to some other sleep disorders, there hasn’t been so much funding for research into EHS in the years since then.
-But scientists are slowly starting to understand it better though, and the importance of educating people that it’s a benign experience.
+Scientists are starting to understand it better though, and the importance of educating people that it’s a benign experience.

 How common is exploding head syndrome and who experiences it?

 In 2014, researchers in Germany reviewed multiple cases and previous research, with some interesting findings:

 - They found that the average age of onset was 54.

 - More women reported having EHS than men.

 - The average frequency of attacks was between once a day and once a week.

 - The most common symptoms were noise, fear and sudden sensations of light.

 - 18% of the 211 undergraduates they interviewed had experienced it in their lifetime.